vytasrgl/ChatScript/WIKI/ChatScript-Json.md

 Dotted notation is cleaner and faster than `^jsonpath` and `jsonobjectinsert` and for get, has the advantage that it never fails, it only returns null if it can't find the field.
-On the other hand, assignment fails if the path does not contain a json object at some level.
+If the path does not contain a json object at a level below the top, one will automatically be created on assignment, and have the same transient/permanent property as the immediately containing object.
+If the top level variable is not currently an object, assignment will fail.
+CS will not create an object for you because it doesn't know if it should be transient or permanent.

 ```
 $x = $$obj.name.value.data.side
 $$obj.name.value.data.side = 7